 To enable multiple modes, add the codes together.

-As an example: for SWEEP missions, I want to use M1, M2, and M4 over friendly territory, and only M4 after the push.
+As an example:

+For SWEEP missions, I want to use M1, M2, and M4 over friendly territory, and only M4 after the push.

 The 'ProfileMission' line to use is ProfileMission7.

 For M1 + M2 + M4, we need to encode 01 + 02 + 08 = 11.

 For M4 only, we need to encode 08.

-The final line looks like this: ProfileMission7 = 1108
+The final line looks like this:

+ProfileMission7 = 1108

-12.5 Structure of the ATC file
+11.5 Structure of the ATC file

-All the airbase ATC files are located in your \Data\TerrData\ATC folder They are simple text files with a .dat format and can be edited with any application like notepad.
+All the airbase ATC files are located in your \Data\TerrData\ATC folder.

+They are simple text files with a .dat format and can be edited with any application like notepad.
 They are named according to the airbase they represent.
-Example: Taegu.dat
+Example: Gunsan.dat

-If an airbase does not have this file the ATC will not be able to provide vectors for instrument approach and will revert to the other possibilities (most of the time the visual procedure.)
+If an airbase does not have this file the ATC will not be able to provide vectors for instrument approach and will revert to the other possibilities (most of the time the visual procedure).

 There is another file in the ATC folder named airbase.lst that must match the list of airbase file implemented.
-If you add a new ATC file for a specific airbase you must list this new airbase in the airbase.lst means remark and the line after # is not taken into account by the code.
-Only lines not starting with a # sign are relevant to the code.
+If you add a new ATC file for a specific airbase you must list this new airbase in the airbase.lst

-This chapter will explain the structure of the airbase ATC files
+This chapter will explain the structure of the airbase ATC files.